isaac-zheng/purchase-redemption-forecast/README.md

   $ cd github_guide/
   ```

-- Create your branch with your name or the function you will implement
+- Create your branch with your name or the function you will implement.
+Skip this step if you plan to commit to main branch.

   ```bash
   $ git checkout -b your_branch_name